One of the most common questions we get is: Where do I start?

 Above is a working copy of the search box from our library website, also known as Swoop Search.
-Swoop Search is what we call a federated search box, meaning that it's set up to search most of the library's resources at one time.
+Swoop Search is what we call a discovery search box, meaning that it's set up to search most of the library's resources at one time, as well as giving you the ability to search outside of our holdings.
 If you're unfamiliar with your topic, or if you're unsure exactly which subject area it falls under, this is a great place to start.
 Your results may be books, journal articles, newspaper articles, theses or dissertations, book reviews, you name it!
 Once you've run your general search, use the filters on the results screen to narrow down your choices.
 You can also click on Advanced Search to do a targeted search across multiple types of resources.

 If you're already pretty familiar with your topic, or if you have a citation you're trying to track down, use the Databases by Title or Journals by Title links to go straight to those resources.
 You can also find this guide and others on the Research Guides by Subject link!